ericsteinbring/spooky_correlation/README.md

 # spooky_correlation
 This is a model of comprehensively tallying possible pairwise correlations of two sources such that they could be exploited to mimic a violation of a Bell test.
+It repeats the calculations, as a check, which reproduce the closed-form versions intended for the original journal paper.
+Various flavours of those calculations can be tried, to verify they are correct as they appear in the paper: Steinbring, Galaxies (2026).

+Eric Steinbring, 2 January 2020; revised 21 September 2026

+To run the code you need IDL and the astrolib libraries.
+Download the PRO file, run IDL, and compile it to run.
+The value of M (and R, if forcing a particular "residual" correlation) can be entered into the paramter-table, as the preable of the code.
+The default is M=0.87.
+Then, on the command line, type:

+IDL>.compile spooky_correlation
+IDL>spooky_correlation

+And hit "enter."
+It will generate the simulated distribution of flux-difference probabilities for given residual values M and R, and the plots of those as they appear in the paper.

+You are free to use and modify this code as you wish.
+If you do so, please cite:

+Steinbring, E., "Detectability of Spooky Quasar-Flux Correlation on the Sky", Galaxies, 2026